dmoini/casper/notes.md

 - Are our analyze functions correct?

 * Figure out how to do type inference on dictionaries, sets, and lists, etc.

+NEED TO:

+- fix expressionsHaveSameType in check.js and add it to isAssignableTo
+- in fixing that ^, make it work for lists, dicts, and sets
+- check to see if our var decl semantic analysis works
+- write TESTS!!!!!!!!!!